Blog / Health, Clinical, Neuro, Product

 MIND IDE Trial of Penumbra’s Artemis Neuro Evacuation Device Shows Potential Promise for Patients Experiencing Hemorrhagic Stroke

-According to the American Heart Association, intracerebral hemorrhages are the deadliest form of acute stroke, with early mortality ranging between 30% to 40%.1 The Artemis Neuro Evacuation Device is a minimally invasive surgical tool that uses neuro-navigation and an endoscope to visualize and evacuate hemorrhages through a 19 F endoscopic sheath, offering maximal hematoma removal while minimizing injury to surrounding brain tissue.
+According to the American Heart Association, intracerebral hemorrhages are the deadliest form of acute stroke, with early mortality ranging between 30% to 40%.1 The Artemis Neuro Evacuation Device is a minimally invasive surgical tool that uses neuro-navigation and an endoscope to visualize and evacuate hemorrhages through a 19 F endoscopic sheath, offering effective hematoma removal while minimizing injury to surrounding brain tissue.

 The MIND IDE study, a multicenter, open-label, randomized trial of patients with moderate to large supratentorial ICH, found that patients who underwent minimally invasive surgery with Artemis saw a reduction in ICH volume of 81.5% in the deep cohort, and 80.4% in the lobar cohort.
 The researchers also noted improvements in symptomatic perihematomal edema and modified Rankin scores at 30 days.
 Fewer patients were intubated at 30 days if they underwent minimally invasive surgery with Artemis compared to the medical management group.